 Singapore tax system is one of the best in the world for entrepreneurs.
-Learn how to benefit from opening your company and paying its taxes in Singapore.
+Explore Singapore business opportunities and learn how to benefit from opening your company and paying its taxes here.

-All tax rates in Singapore are simple, transparent and fairly low.
-For example, the corporate tax rate is 17% flat for both foreign and local entrepreneurs.
-On top of that, the Singapore government supports startups by giving exemptions for the first three years after incorporation.
+The tax rates in Singapore are simple, transparent and fairly low.
+The corporate tax rate is 17% flat for both foreign and local entrepreneurs.
+On top of that, Singapore government supports startups by giving exemptions for the first three years after incorporation.
 And since Singapore and India have a Double Taxation Agreement, you’re protected from being taxed twice on the same income.

 What exemptions are there for start-ups?

 The Start-Up Tax Exemption (SUTE) provides tax cuts for the first 3 years of operation.
 Starting from the financial years 2019 and 2020 the rules translate into the following effective rates: